Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

 For example, I have very fond memories of my mother collecting Blue Chip Stamps with each grocery purchase so that we could earn prizes.

 I like any gamification technique that doesn’t simply rely on points, badges, and leaderboards.
-But I think my favorites are the ones that rely on making customers feel like they are doing something meaningful for using their product, and I have to say that the best example of that is Apple’s marketing of the Macintosh over the past three decades.
+But I think my favorites are the ones that rely on making customers feel like they are doing something meaningful by using their product, and I have to say that the best example of that is Apple’s marketing of the Macintosh over the past three decades.

 3. Dominique Mangiatordi